Tag

 What is the latest version of Windows 10?
 Check the version you have

 The latest version of Windows 10 is 2022 Update or 22H2, build 19045, and it was released starting October 18th, 2022.
-This version doesn’t introduce new features, instead including only quality and security improvements.
+This version doesn’t introduce new features, instead including only quality and improvements.
 Still, it does keep the evolution process of Windows 10 alive and kicking.
 If you want to know whether you have the latest version of Windows 10 installed and how to check what version, build, or type of Windows 10 you’re using, read this guide.

 .